vercel/next.js/docs/advanced-features/automatic-static-optimization.md

 # Automatic Static Optimization

 Next.js automatically determines that a page is static (can be prerendered) if it has no blocking data requirements.
-This determination is made by the absence of `getInitialProps` in the page.
+This determination is made by the absence of `getServerSideProps` and `getInitialProps` in the page.

 This feature allows Next.js to emit hybrid applications that contain **both server-rendered and statically generated pages**.